creativesoftwarefdn/weaviate-semantic-schemas/README.md

-# Weaviate Semantic Schema Repo
+# Weaviate Semantic Schema Repo with Ontologies

 In this repo you can find a set of commonly used semantic schemas like [schema.org](schema.org)